ajcwebdev/dash-transcripts/incubator-weekly/2023-11-06-mikhail-q4-outlook.md

 ## Chapters

-00:00 - Introduction and Dash Platform Explorer Update Mikhail demos new features in Dash Platform Explorer, including Identities search, viewing Identity details and data contracts, and a redesigned UI.
-He discusses the backend architecture and indexing.
+00:00 - Why We Build
+Intro video explores crypto scams and misconceptions about crypto.

+04:55 - Platform Explorer Updates
+Mikhail discusses the recent updates to the Platform Explorer, including the addition of Identities features that allow users to search and view data related to Identities.
+He also mentions some UI improvements and future plans for the Platform Explorer.

-04:49 - Dash Electrum Update
+13:07 - Dash Testnet Status and Electrum
-Dash Electrum has been updated to work with the latest testnet, with new Coinbase transaction support and translation updates.
-Mikhail maintains the default Electrum servers.
-Private send is not yet working.

-07:54 - DashMate Update
-A new version of DashMate improves config rendering, adds a dashcore-cli command for RPC calls, and includes various fixes and a config migration test.
-Mikhail believes it will simplify masternode management.
+Mikhail and the host discuss issues with the Dash Testnet being stalled.
+They then move on to talk about updates to Dash Electrum, including fixes for the v12 testnet, new Coinbase transactions, and updated translations.
+Mikhail also introduces a new "dashcore-cli" command in Dash Electrum.

+23:02 - Dashmate Updates and Config Migration Tests Mikhail shares updates on Dashmate, including changes to how it renders service configs and the introduction of a new "dashmate-core-cli" command.
+He also discusses a config migration unit test that ensures builds don't break the config.

-12:14 - Trust Wallet InstantSend Support
+29:10 - Trust Wallet and InstantSend Support
-Mikhail reached out to Trust Wallet devs about the lack of InstantSend support.
-He found it's due to limitations in the BlockBook API that Trust Wallet uses.
-Mikhail plans to propose changes to enable InstantSend.
+Mikhail talks about his efforts to get the Trust Wallet to support InstantSend transactions by working with the BlockBook API used by the wallet.

-16:12 - Ideas for Dash Platform Development Tools Mikhail discusses the need for data contract migration tools to help developers easily deploy and upgrade contracts, especially when testnets are reset.
-He also wants to create educational videos on Dash Platform development.
+34:12 - Dash Platform Development Tools and Tutorials Mikhail discusses his ideas for improving Dash Platform development tools, including a migration tool for data contracts and creating video tutorials to help developers get started with Dash Platform.

-20:57 - DashMate Remote Control Mobile App Idea Mikhail shares mockups for a mobile app to monitor and control DashMate masternode deployments.
-It could check node status, next payment, and execute commands.
-He thinks it would be useful for masternode operators and hosting services.
+41:52 - Dashmate Mobile App Idea
+Mikhail shares his idea for a Dashmate mobile application that would allow users to monitor and control their Dashmate nodes remotely.
+The app could be useful for masternode operators and hosting services.
+The video ends with the hosts thanking Mikhail for his presentation.

 ## Transcript